RobTillaart/FunctionGenerator/README.md

 | ESP32        | 240 MHz  | random   |  1.3       |  1000 Hz |

-- assumption minimal 250 samples per period to get a bit smooth signal.
+- assumption minimal 250 samples per period to get a smooth signal. if a rougher signal is OK, higher frequencies are possible.
-- ESP32 can do more calculations but 1000 Hz seems to be a nice upper limit for a software based function generator.
+- ESP32 can do more calculations however 1000 Hz seems to be a nice upper limit for a software based function generator.
 - if one wants to control multiple DAC's one need to divide the numbers.

 Note: hardware function generator https://github.com/RobTillaart/AD985X